tunasbackyard/CLI-Games/README.md

 # hangman
-Command Line Version Of the Hangman Game
+Command Line Version of The Hangman Game